Akshith0625/Client-Server-TCP-Programs/Simple msg sharing/README.md

-Program just to demonstrate data sharing by sending a single message and receive the reply.
+Program just to demonstrate data sharing by sending a single message and receive the reply [Uni - Client]
-(Uni - Client)